-- 1. These Teaching and Examination Regulations (hereinafter: these Regulations) apply to the teaching and examinations for the Master's degree programmes (hereinafter referred to as: the degree programme) provided by the Faculty of Sciences (FNWI) (hereinafter referred to as: the faculty) of the University of Amsterdam(UvA):
+- 1. These Teaching and Examination Regulations (hereinafter: these Regulations) apply to the teaching and examinations for the Master's degree programmes (hereinafter referred to as: the degree programme) provided by the Faculty of Sciences (FNWI) (hereinafter referred to as: the faculty) of the University of Amsterdam (UvA):

 - Artificial Intelligence

 - Biological Sciences

 - Biomedical Sciences

 - Brain and Cognitive Sciences

 - Chemistry1

 - Computational Science1

 - Earth Sciences

 - Forensic Science

 - Information Studies

-- Life Sciences (programme will end on 31 August 2021)

 - Logic

 - Mathematics

-- Mathematical Physics (programme will end on 31 August 2021)

 - Physics and Astronomy1

 - Security and Network Engineering

 - Software Engineering

 - Stochastics and Financial Mathematics

 - 2. These Regulations consist of a faculty section (A) and a programme-specific section (B).
 Section A contains general provisions and applies to the teaching and examinations of the Master's degree programmes of the faculty.
 Section B contains programme-specific provisions.
 Together, Sections A and B form the Teaching and Examination Regulations for the programme.

 - 3. The Regulations can be declared to apply equally to the joint degree programmes and components referred to in Section 7.3c of the Dutch Higher Education and Research Act (WHW) that are coorganised by the faculty.

 - 4. These Regulations apply to anyone enrolled in (components of) the programme, irrespective of the academic year in which the student was first enrolled in (components of) the programme.

 - 5. Section B of these Teaching and Examination Regulations may contain additional general provisions for the relevant degree programme.